lauraweindorf/art-shop/README.md

 to make the web faster, safer, and more open.
 * [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.

+## Libraries

+* lite-server 2.4.0 - local development server
+* truffle-assertions ^0.8.0 - for testing emitted contract events
+* truffle-hdwallet-provider ^1.0.5 - used to deploy the contract to Rinkeby

 ## Authors